ktsr42/heating/README.md

 Install the required Python packages by running

     $ cd ~/releases/prod
-    $ pipenv sync
+    $ pipenv install

 Execute the temperature reader once for testing purposes:

     ./run.sh

 to ensure the reader is working.
 It should not produce any output.
 You can verify that the reader has pushed a new file to the S3 bucket used for capturing by executing:

     aws s3 ls gs://<your bucket from settings.sh>/observations

 The reader writes its logfile to ~/logs/reader_log.
 Please review this file if anything seems to be off.

-If everything is good, start the regular temperature monitoring by putting the script into
+If everything is good, start the regular temperature monitoring by putting the script into cron:
-cron:

     crontab releases/prod/crontab